lyz-code/blue-book/docs/gtd.md

 #### Day planner

+Note: I'm not yet using the day planner.

 Some of my day events are semi-regular, meaning that the recurrence options are not powerful enough.
 For example, I usually go to pilates on Tuesdays, but some weeks I go at 18:00 and others at 19:00.
 In the past I used a script that interacts with [`ikhal`](khal.md) to create the elements of the day based on some questionary.
 The idea is to migrate the tool to create appointments in the day under the `diary.org` file using a `datetree` structure:

 ```org